Frances72/Angular17_TaskManager_Project_June24/README.md

 The project code is the outcome from Angular 17 tutorials from UDEMY, lecturer Maximilian Schwarzmüller.
 The course name at this date (18 June 2024) is: "Angular - The Complete Guide (2024 Edition)".

+This version of the application was written using the Standalone syntax and converted to the Module syntax.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.